RayXY/ShopLocater/README.md

 You will be expecting no body in the response but one of three HTTP return status
     201 Created: if first called to add a shop and the call succeeded
     409 Conflict: any further call to add shop will recived this status
-    406 Not Acceptable: if the service cannot add the shop
+    406 Not Acceptable: if the service cannot add the shop because it cannot find its geo code

 2. To find a nearest shop with a geo code
 Use your http client to send a GET call to "http://localhost:8080/findnearest?longitude=[your longitude]&latitude=[your latitude]"